jjaakko/fake-news-classifier/index.markdown

 </div>

 This means that disinformation spreads further and faster online than it ever could before.
-[Rand.org](www.rand.org), one of the [most influential](https://thebestschools.org/features/most-influential-think-tanks/) [think tanks](https://en.wikipedia.org/wiki/Think_tank), has compiled [a list of all the services that seek to ascertain the accuracy of information](https://www.rand.org/research/projects/truth-decay/fighting-disinformation/search.html#q=&typeOfTool=Verification).
+[The Rand Corporation](http://www.rand.org), one of the [most influential](https://thebestschools.org/features/most-influential-think-tanks/) [think tanks](https://en.wikipedia.org/wiki/Think_tank), has compiled [a list of all the services that seek to ascertain the accuracy of information](https://www.rand.org/research/projects/truth-decay/fighting-disinformation/search.html#q=&typeOfTool=Verification).
 For the 223 million social media users, there are fewer than 40 such services in the US.
 Some of these focus on photos and videos.
 Of the services that assess text, the gross majority have fewer than 25 employees and do not employ any AI nor machine learning automation in detecting disinformation.